 1. Monetizing employee's online transactions:

 EFMs consist mostly of publicly available affiliate offers where transactions occur online.
 This will likely be a significant source of revenue.
-Most EFMs don’t negotiate directly with merchants, but obtain their discounts from sophisticated affiliate marketing programs who are incentivized to promote discounts via an online affiliate network.
+Most EFMs don’t negotiate directly with merchants but obtain their discounts from sophisticated affiliate marketing programs that are incentivized to promote discounts via an online affiliate network.
 Consequently, EFMs don’t provide many private, "brick & mortar" offers because these types of coupons are simply redeemed at the cash register, and can’t be monetized like an online transaction can be.

 2. Upselling employees on insurance or other products:

-Some discount networks are subsidiaries of licensed wholesale and reinsurance brokerage firms that offer risk management, underwriting management and benefits consulting products.
+Some discount networks are subsidiaries of licensed wholesale and reinsurance brokerage firms that offer risk management, underwriting management, and benefits consulting products.
 Depending on the laws in each state, they may or may not be required to divulge the amount of commission revenue they generate from your employees.